SS47816/ARC-Starter-Cookbook/Two_Days_to_a_Demo.md

 **Processing a Directory or Sequence of Images/ Videos**

-If you have multiple images or videos that you'd like to process at one time, first follow the instructions in this link ( https://github.com/dusty-nv/jetson-inference/blob/master/docs/aux-streaming.md#sequences) to load the images, then you can launch the detectnet program with the path to a directory that contains images or a wildcard sequence:
+If you have multiple images or videos that you'd like to process at one time, first follow the instructions in this link ( https://github.com/dusty-nv/jetson-inference/blob/master/docs/aux-streaming.md#sequences) to load your images/video files, then you can launch the detectnet program with the path to a directory that contains images or a wildcard sequence:

 ```
 # C++